-When it’s hard to get started, finding incentive can turn into a huge project in itself.
-Know what I mean?
-Now you’ve got another thing on your to-do list: Dig up a way to get motivated.
+When it’s hard to get started, finding incentive turns into a huge project.
+Now you have a new big thing on your to-do list: Dig up a way to get motivated.

 1. Write Down The Blocks